 Other than the above aspects, it is important to also consider the different integrations available in the current site and how we are going to achieve them in the migrated site.

 If these are custom integrations you have written, then you would have to rewrite these modules to be compatible with Drupal 9.
 That is a much larger topic and beyond the scope of this article.

 Expected Drupal 9.1 Features

-Drupal 9.1.0 will be released by the end of 2020.
-It will introduce new deprecations and features that will pave the way for Drupal 10 since it is expected to be built within Drupal 9.
+Drupal 9.1.0 is slated for release by the end of 2020 and will introduce new deprecations and features, setting the stage for Drupal 10's development within Drupal 9.